minhtrannhat/epore/README.md

 // store the to be tracked events let mut events = Vec::with_capacity(1);

-// This will block the curren thread queue.poll(&mut events, None).unwrap();
+// This will block the current thread queue.poll(&mut events, None).unwrap();
 //...data is ready on one of the tracked streams
 ```